Convoys and shipping in the Channel raided

 Main Activity:

-At 1207 hours, a large formation of Bf 109s from III/JG 52 approached Dover at sea level and were met by Spitfires from No. 65 Squadron.
-One German fighter was lost when it hit and crashed into the sea.
+At 1207 hours, a large formation of Messerschmitt Bf 109s from III/JG 52 approached Dover at low altitude, only to be intercepted by Spitfires from No. 65 Squadron.
+In the engagement, one German fighter collided with the sea and was lost.

-At 1245 hours, twenty Hurricanes from Nos.
-32 and 615 Squadrons engaged more than forty Bf 109s in a dogfight near Dover.
-One Hurricane was badly damaged.
-As the fighters withdrew, sixty Ju 87 Stuka dive-bombers from II/StG 1 and IV/LG 1 attacked the convoy codenamed PEEWIT passing through the Dover Straits.
-Nine Spitfires from No. 54 Squadron were scrambled to help but they were bounced by Bf 109s of III/JG 26 and lost two aircraft.
+By 1245 hours, a fierce dogfight erupted near Dover as twenty Hurricanes from Nos.
+32 and 615 Squadrons engaged more than forty Bf 109s.
+One Hurricane was severely damaged during the battle.
+As the fighters disengaged, a new threat emerged—sixty Ju 87 Stuka dive-bombers from II/StG 1 and IV/LG 1 began their assault on the convoy codenamed PEEWIT, traversing the Dover Straits.
+Nine Spitfires from No. 54 Squadron were scrambled to assist but were ambushed by Bf 109s of III/JG 26, resulting in the loss of two Spitfires.

-At 1430 hours, thirty Ju 88s from III/KG 4, escorted by over 50 Bf 109s, were despatched to attack PEEWIT.
-They were engaged by Spitfires from Nos.
-64 and 610 Squadrons along with Hurricanes from No. 111 Squadron.
-The attack was broken up but two Spitfires were lost and another two damaged.
-One Bf 109 was confirmed destroyed.
+At 1430 hours, the attacks intensified as thirty Junkers Ju 88 bombers from III/KG 4, escorted by over fifty Bf 109s, targeted PEEWIT.
+Spitfires from Nos.
+64 and 610 Squadrons, supported by Hurricanes from No. 111 Squadron, intercepted the raid.
+The coordinated response successfully disrupted the attack, though two Spitfires were lost and another two damaged.
+One Bf 109 was confirmed destroyed during the engagement.

-At about 1715 hours, PEEWIT was attacked again by Ju 87 Stukas from II/LG 1 and III/StG 1 off Folkestone.
-Five ships were sunk and another four damaged.
-Hurricanes from No. 56 Squadron together with Spitfires from Nos.
-54, 64, and 610 Squadrons were scrambled to intercept, shooting down two Ju 87s and two Bf 109s.
-Two Spitfires were also lost.
+The convoy faced yet another assault at approximately 1715 hours when Ju 87 Stukas from II/LG 1 and III/StG 1 launched a devastating attack off Folkestone.
+The raid resulted in the sinking of five ships and severe damage to four more.
+Hurricanes from No. 56 Squadron, along with Spitfires from Nos.
+54, 64, and 610 Squadrons, intercepted the attackers, shooting down two Ju 87s and two Bf 109s.
+However, two Spitfires were also lost during the confrontation.

 German Losses